Basavaraj-PN/orb3_ros2_wrapper/README.md

 ## Nodes

 `mono_node`: Executable from the orb3_ros2_wrapper package, which performs visual SLAM using ORB-SLAM3.
 It is launched with the specified parameters and arguments.

-Also node broadcast tf between  `parent_frame` `camera_frame`
+This node also broadcast tf between  `parent_frame` `camera_frame`

 ## Topics